-- G. DRAINS AND TEST PIPING - A. All risers, including the alarm check valve, shall be equipped with drains with sizes as specified in NFPA 13.
+- All risers, including the alarm check valve, shall be equipped with drains with sizes as specified in NFPA 13.
 The alarm checkvalve drain ("main drain") shall be piped to the outside of the building at a point free from causing water damage.
-Where this arrangement is not practical, the drain shall be piped to a floor drain or sump approved for the purpose by the Departments of Physical Plant and the UMCP/DES. - B. All drains and test piping shall piped to the outside of the building at a point free from causing water damage.
-Where this arrangement is not practical, the drain shall be piped to a f loor drain or sump approved for the purpose by the Departments of Physical Plant and the UMCP/DAEC. - H. DRY PIPE SYSTEM
+Where this arrangement is not practical, the drain shall be piped to a floor drain or sump approved for the purpose by the Departments of Facilities Management and the Department of Environmental Safety. - All drains and test piping shall be piped to the outside of the building at a point free from causing water damage.
+Where this arrangement is not practical, the drain shall be piped to a floor drain or sump approved for the purpose by the Departments of Physical Plant and the UMCP/FM.